 I won’t discuss YouTube comments in terms of quality, content & value, other than by stating that in general these are classes below amazon.com comments.
 I have long stopped reading them.
 The main reasons why these are such low-level, if not often disgusting, is due to the much wider (and younger) audience.
 Note that there is typically no moderation.
 Plus, comments can be delivered anonymously.
 Also, comments often seem to reflect spontaneous reactions rather than well-founded thoughts & considerations.

 Keep in mind that writing concert reviews can be a stressful task!
-The reviewer needs to (rather: should) overcome personal predispositions, and then (s)he hears the music once — and thereafter the newspaper may expect to see input very soon after the concert!
+The reviewer needs to (rather: should) overcome personal predispositions.
+The live performance is a one-time experience.
+Thereafter, the newspaper may expect to see input very soon after the concert!
 Hence:

 Beware of reviews with tons of “filler information”, such as anecdotal information about compositions.
 This may even have been written beforehand!
 Also, beware of “flowery” language trying to cover the lack of a personal opinion / judgement.
 In other words: when reading such reviews, try stripping off all the “surrounding noise verbiage”, stuff that does not relate to the actual performance.
 Focus on the interpretation, ignore verbiage about the artist’s dress!
 Then, (if there is anything left!) try to see which statements relate to the actual performance.